datacommonsorg/docsite/custom_dc/quickstart.md

 docker run -it \
 -p 8080:8080 \
 -e DEBUG=true \
---env-file $PWD/custom_dc/sqlite_env.list \
+--env-file $PWD/custom_dc/env.list \
--v $PWD/custom_dc/sample:/userdata \
+-v $PWD/custom_dc/sample:/$PWD/custom_dc/sample  \
 gcr.io/datcom-ci/datacommons-website-compose:stable
 ```

-Note: If you are running on Linux, depending on whether you have created a ["sudoless" Docker group](https://docs.docker.com/engine/install/linux-postinstall/), you will need to preface every `docker` invocation with `sudo`.
+Note: If you are running on Linux, depending on whether you have created a ["sudoless" Docker group](https://docs.docker.com/engine/install/linux-postinstall/), you may need to preface every `docker` invocation with `sudo`.

 This command does the following:

 - The first time you run it, downloads the latest stable Data Commons image, `gcr.io/datcom-ci/datacommons-website-compose:stable`, from the Google Cloud Artifact Registry, which may take a few minutes.
 Subsequent runs use the locally stored image.
 - Starts a Docker container in interactive mode.
 - Starts development/debug versions of the Web Server, NL Server, and Mixer, as well as the Nginx proxy, inside the container
-- Maps the sample data to the Docker path `/userdata`, so the servers do not need to be restarted when you load the sample data
+- Maps the sample data to a Docker path, so the servers do not need to be restarted when you load the sample data

 ### Stop and restart the services